Jersey City shooters driven by anti-Semitism, officals say

 Grewal said officers thus far had recovered five firearms, four inside the deli and one in a vehicle parked outside the store.

-The gun found in the vehicle was an "AR-15 style weapon,", which investigators believe Anderson was firing as he entered the market.
+One of the guns found in the shop was an "AR-15 style weapon," which investigators believe Anderson was firing as he entered the market.

 Officials discovered a live pipe bomb in the van, as well as "documentary evidence" they would not classify as a "manifesto," as many US media outlets have done.

-According to The New York Times, a note found in the vehicle did not suggest a clear motive but did indicate that Anderson believed he was acting in "God's will."
+The New York Times said a note found in the vehicle did not suggest a clear motive but did indicate that Anderson believed he was acting in "God's will."

 The Black Hebrew Israelites are a group of black Americans who consider themselves descendants of ancient Israelites.
 The movement has splintered into many semi-autonomous groups and does not have a link to mainstream Judaism.